Trendy Apartment Plants You Need

 Spider Plant | Chlorophytum comosum

-A Victorian-era favorite; the Spider Plant is one of the easiest plants to take care of.
+A Victorian-era favorite, the Spider Plant is one of the easiest plants to take care of.
 These plants are so impressive at purifying air that NASA even recognized them for that quality.
-Although this plant is extremely adaptable, Spider Plants thrive in bright indirect light and when accompanied by well-drained soil.
-Unique to this list, these plants actually prefer a cooler temperature and do best when they’re anywhere from 55 to 65 degrees fahrenheit—but are resilient enough to survive in a multitude of conditions.
-When daylight starts increasing in the spring, Spider Plants may start blooming into flowers which will eventually turn into ‘spiderettes’ that will make propagating a new plant easier than ever.
+Although extremely adaptable, Spider Plants thrive in bright indirect light and when accompanied by well-drained soil.
+Unique to this list, these plants actually prefer a cooler temperature and do best anywhere between 55 to 65 degrees Fahrenheit, but are resilient enough to survive in a variety of conditions.
+When daylight starts increasing in the spring, Spider Plants may start blooming into flowers, which will eventually turn into ‘spiderettes’ that will make propagating a new plant super easy.

 Difficulty: 1/10